FelixOnline/v2/content/articles/2011-11-24-music-elitism-begone.md

 {{< figure src="http://felixonline.co.uk/img/upload/201111242132-felix-wham.jpg" title="Snowflakes, dandruff or... cocaine?
 Well, it is the 80s " caption="Snowflakes, dandruff or... cocaine?
 Well, it is the 80s " attr="" >}}

-I am not ashamed to say that since becoming a student over two years ago, I have been to see __LCD Soundsystem__, the __Jonas Brothers__, __Rufus Wainwright__ and __Brad Paisley__, amongst others.
+I am not ashamed to say that since becoming a student over two years ago, I have been to see LCD Soundsystem, the Jonas Brothers, Rufus Wainwright and Brad Paisley, amongst others.
 A mix for sure but something I feel like I should be able to write about without fear of reprisal.

 Be sure that this ‘lack of musical taste’ is not down to being uninterested in music.
 I will listen to anything and I can generally find something I like about it.
 In all honesty, I don’t listen ironically to any of the questionable things on my iPod; I really do just enjoy listening to them.